 You may also find your own internship by approaching companies speculatively or using your existing contacts and networks.
 The company should then contact the Internships Team at firstname.lastname@example.org to formalise the arrangement.

-Arranging your own internship demonstrates high levels of personal initiative, and offers you the opportunity to explore opportunities that we may not have advertised.
+Arranging your own internship demonstrates high levels of personal initiative and offers you the opportunity to explore opportunities that may not have been advertised.

 All business sectors are eligible.
 Don't restrict your thinking to jobs directly related to your degree subject or you'll miss out on some amazing opportunities.
 Your internship must be either project-based or add value to your CV and include an element of training and/or mentoring.

 The internship should give you a meaningful opportunity to build skills, knowledge and confidence in a professional area of work.

 Further information about making speculative applications can be found on InfoHub (login required).

 We have prepared a statement that you may want to use in your speculative application: